How A Baby Caused A Revolutionary Change In Pakistan

 "If parliaments have these standards, this will set an example," she says.
 Better options for child care might help Pakistan meet its "Vision 2025" goal, calling for an increase of women in the labor force from its current 22 percent to 45 percent.

-And maybe better child care might help Pakistan climb from its second-to-the-last spot on the Global Gender Gap Index.
+And better child care might help Pakistan climb from its second-to-the-last spot on the Global Gender Gap Index.

 Yusra Qadir, a young engagement and social inclusion specialist with UNDP, tweeted: "Gender parity can't be addressed if women are seen as sole custodians of homes and kids.
 With no public facilities for child care and such barrings [as in Sheran's case], how can women contribute equally ....
 Has some notice been taken?"